07 5 / 2014

 13 3 / 2012

-So I always ignored the salad and looked forward to what was next.
-The pasta I most vividly recall was a ragu that my Granddad referred to simply as “Meat Sauce.”
+Next came the main event, the pasta.
+The dish I most vividly recall was a Tuscan ragu that my Granddad referred to simply as “Meat Sauce.”
 With a tomato base and laced with bits of sweet meat, it was hearty but never heavy.
 Later on, when my sister and I became vegetarians for a time, he introduced his “Meatless Sauce” which tasted shockingly identical to the original.
 Eating it you would swear you tasted bits of meaty goodness, but no!
 All vegetables.
 It was astounding.
-I want to make it myself, from his recipe, just to see if I get the same results, or if it’s some kind of cooking magic only he possesses.
+Despite my mission to recreate this sauce in my own kitchen it has never been quite the same and I wonder if there is some kind of cooking magic only my Granddad possesses.

-These day when I’m up in Maine for a visit, we have a different version of those old dinners.
+These day when I’m home for a visit we have a different version of those old dinners.
 My mom and I spend hours making lobster stew.
-I love ripping the chunks of meat out of the shells, watching as the broth turns practically fluorescent orange, taking in the sweet aroma of the cream and butter.
-My Granddad might rub some garlic on toasted bread and toss a salad of his own dressing concoction.
-He pours himself a big glass of red white as I take the chilled white over to the table and light the candles.
+I love ripping the chunks of meat out of the shells, watching as the fatty broth develops it’s fluorescent orange layer, taking in the sweet aroma of the cream, butter, and shellfish.
+Since my Grandmom was taken my cancer my Granddad doesn’t cook much, but he’ll usually warm the Italian bread and toss a salad.
+He might even put together a plate of crostini for special occasions, especially if I offer to do the knife work.
+Then he’ll pour himself a big glass of red white as I take the chilled white over to the table and light the candles.
 And we all sit down together.
-We toast, “Alla famiglia!”
+We toast, “Salute!
+Alla famiglia!”
 To the family.

 07 2 / 2012